-- 1) Acceleration from the configured Starting Speed to the Programmed Speed - 2) Run at the Programmed Speed - 3) Ignores homing input, (Home Input or Marker Pulse) because proximity input has not made an inactive to active transition. - 4) Deceleration towards the Starting Speed when the proximity input (Backplane bit or Home Input) transitions from its inactive to active state.
+- 1) Acceleration from the configured Starting Speed to the Programmed Speed - 2) Run at the Programmed Speed - 3) Ignores the Home Input because the Backplane Home Proximity Bit has not made an inactive to active transition. - 4) Deceleration towards the Starting Speed when the Backplane Home Proximity Bit transitions from its inactive to active state.
 The axis will stop as soon as the Home Input becomes active. - 5) The Starting Speed is the minimum speed the profile will run at.
 If the axis decelerates to the Starting Speed before reaching the Home Input, it will continue at this speed.